itaywol/docker-compose-mono-repo-example/README.md

 1. When building the dockerfile we run build in all of the packages under the workspace (Can be optimized with script)
 2. The docker image will contain the entire workspace (Can be optimized with multisteps)
-3. One Dockerfile (Less flexability if you want to customize the image for specific services, you can but it wouldnt be aligned to the methodology of the rest of the services in the compose file)3.
-One Dockerfile (Less flexability if you want to customize the image for specific services, you can but it wouldnt be aligned to the methodology of the rest of the services in the compose file)3.
-One Dockerfile (Less flexability if you want to customize the image for specific services, you can but it wouldnt be aligned to the methodology of the rest of the services in the compose file)
+3. One Dockerfile (Less flexability if you want to customize the image for specific services, you can but it wouldnt be aligned to the methodology of the rest of the services in the compose file)